NicoMandel/winterschool_project_code_2021/README.md

 - trimesh
 - matplotlib
 - pyglet

+#### Additional Packages - added by Team
+- tensorflow-graphics

+required for the 3D rotation of the point cloud

 ### Setup using Pip
 If you want to install the prerequisites using pip, use the following commands.